-During the year ended March 31, 2012, the Company initiated restructuring activities, approved by the Board of Directors, in order to reorganize global operations, streamline various functions of the business, and reduce its global workforce to better reflect the demand for its products.
-From April 1, 2011 through the date of this filing, the Company has reduced its global workforce by approximately 50%, which is expected to generate significant annual cost savings.
-During the year ended March 31, 2012, the Company incurred costs associated with the workforce reduction consisting of severance pay, outplacement services, medical benefits, and other related benefits.
-As a result, for the year ended March 31, 2012, the Company recorded employee severance and benefit costs of \$5.3 million.
+During the year ended March 31, 2013, the Company initiated restructuring activities, approved by the Board of Directors, in order to reorganize global operations, streamline various functions of the business, and reduce its global workforce to better reflect the demand for its products.
+From April 1, 2011 through March 31, 2013, the Company has reduced its global workforce by approximately 57% and as a result, the Company incurred costs associated with the workforce reduction consisting of severance pay, outplacement services, medical benefits, and other related benefits.
+For the years ended March 31, 2013 and March 31, 2012, the Company recorded employee severance and benefit costs of \$2.5 million and \$5.3 million, respectively.
 These charges are expected to be paid through June 2014.
+In addition, during the year ended March 31, 2013, the Company consolidated certain of its business operations to reduce overall facility costs.
+The Beijing and Klagenfurt office consolidations were accounted for in accordance with ASC 420.
+The consolidation plan entailed vacating approximately 8,200 square feet of occupied space in Beijing China, and approximately 4,000 square feet of occupied space in Klagenfurt, Austria.
+The Company recorded a liability of \$0.4 million, associated with the fair value of the remaining lease payments as of the cease-use date and related office furniture and equipment.
+Fair value was determined based upon the discounted present value of remaining lease rentals for the space no longer occupied, considering future estimated potential sublease income.